-Course Description: Speech is designed to make students more effective communicators by emphasizing a variety of real-life speaking situations and building self-confidence in all of these settings.
-Because this is a performance based class, students should carefully consider conflicts which may result in absences.
+Course Description: Speech is designed to make students more effective communicators by emphasizing a variety of real-life speaking situations and building self-confidence for all settings.
+Because this is a performance-based class, students should carefully consider conflicts which may result in absences.